CS467Win17Taurus/taurusrecognition/documentation/awards/getAward.md

 ```
 {
 	"id": 23490,
-    "type": "Employee of the Month"
+    "title": "Employee of the Month"
 }

 ```